-DirtyFace Peak Trail is a 4.5 mile lightly trafficked out and back trail located near Leavenworth, WA that features a river and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible from May until October.
+Dirtyface Peak Trail is a 6.8 mile lightly trafficked out and back trail located near Leavenworth, Washington that features a river and is rated as difficult.
+The trail offers a number of activity options and is accessible from May until October.

 Directions from Lake Wenatchee: Travel northwest on State Route 207 to the Lake Wenatchee Ranger Station.

 This trail was awesome!
 Hiked it on May 3rd.
 It was a little difficult to find the way around once we got to the snow, but the views at the top were outstanding.
 Just to note, the trail is 4.5 up and 4.5 down. bring plenty of water and snacks! we were a little low on snacks and it made the way back down a little more difficult.